-- Experimentation: the activity is experimental in nature and involves a systematic progression of work based on principles of established science that proceeds from hypothesis to experiment, observation and evaluation, and leads to logical conclusions.
+- Experimentation: the activity is experimental in nature and involves a systematic progression of work based on the principles of established science that proceeds from hypothesis to experiment, observations and evaluations, and leads to logical conclusions.

-Where a core R&D activity has been conducted during the income year, any “supporting R&D activities” may also be eligible for the incentive.
+Where a core R&D activity has been conducted during the income year, any ‘supporting R&D activities’ that have a nexus to the R&D activities may also be eligible for the incentive.
 As the name suggests, supporting R&D activities are those activities conducted for the purpose of supporting the core activity (but do not form a part of the experimentation) and can include preliminary research, project management and data collection.

 Am I eligible?

-In addition to conducting at least one core R&D activity during the income year, businesses intending to claim the incentive must also satisfy the following eligibility criteria:
+In addition to conducting at least one core or supporting R&D activity during the income year, businesses intending to claim the incentive must also satisfy the following eligibility criteria:

-- The activities are conducted in Australia, and
+- The R&D activities are conducted in Australia, and